What You Need to Know to Grow YouTube Subscribers?

 Like any other social media platform, YouTube is also plagued with the issue of fake subscribers and bot accounts.
 There are many companies offering bot subscribers for a price.
 The incentive to buy subscribers is that creators require at least 1000 subscribers to monetize the channel.
 These bot accounts don’t add value to your channel and offer no engagement whatsoever.

 Not all fake subscribers are bot accounts.
 There are people who created accounts long ago but haven’t been active in a long time.
 Further, there are accounts that have violated YouTube channel policies and need to be suspended.
 Such subscribers similar to bots add no value to your channel.
-YouTube regularly conducts a sweep of its platform and purges these bot accounts and inactive accounts.
+YouTube regularly conducts a sweep of their platform and purges these bot accounts and inactive accounts.

 In such a scenario, your subscriber count will fall dramatically but your views and watch time remains unaffected.
 The good news is that the subscribers you are left with after the sweep and genuine subscribers.